yanghengtang/tp/docs/UserGuide.md

 ### Listing all patient : `list_p`

-Shows a list of all patients in the system.
+Allows you to list all patients in the system.

 Format: `list_p`